markuszoeller/markuszoeller.github.io/posts/drafts/project-docs-rst-markup-sphinx/index.rst

    :width: 900px
    :alt: Content split over multiple files and combined with include.

-The content of those included files is normal *restructured Text*.
+The content of those included files is normal |rst|.
 The file extension ``*.inc`` is only a convention.
 With that mechanism, you can also write re-usable pieces of text, for example in use-case centered documentation of the features of your project, where every